edrouhardmicrosoft/vindsmidi/vindsmidi-css/plan.md

   </body>
   </html>
   ```
-- [ ] Open in browser and verify styling.
+- [x] Open in browser and verify styling.

+## 6. Customization
+- [ ] Extend theme settings, colors, fonts, spacing, etc. in `src/main.css` using the `@theme` directive.
+- [ ] Add and configure official or community plugins (forms, typography, aspect-ratio, etc.) in CSS if supported.
+- [ ] Update `src/main.css` with custom base or component layers if needed.

-## 6. Usage in Frameworks
+## 7. Usage in Frameworks
 - [ ] React: import the CSS in `src/index.js` or `App.jsx`:
   ```js
   import '../dist/tailwind.css';